ecobost/cnn4brca/log.md

 * Choose software (probably Caffe)

 ### Questions
 1. Should i put mass vs nonmass, microcalc vs nonmicrocalc, or put every lession together (mass, microcalc, distortions, etc.) vs nonlession?.
-Thus, only train one network that differentiates all lessions vs no lession?
+Thus, only train one network that differentiates all lessions vs no lession?.
-2. Multiple outut network is another option, ut may be too little examples of some.
+2. Should I use a single networkwith multiple outputs to classify every kind of lession?.
-3. Should i use data augmentation only on the small classes?
+3. Should I use data augmentation only on the minority classes (lessions)?

 ## Jun 10 - Jun 17